 The Ngunnawal Centre

 The Ngunnawal Indigenous Higher Education Centre has been functioning as the focal point for Aboriginal and Torres Strait Islanders studying at the University of Canberra since 1985.
-It is located in Building 7 at the University campus at Bruce.
+It is located in Building 5 on University of Canberra campus at Bruce.
 The University offers a wide range of courses with a professional orientation.

 The Ngunnawal Indigenous Higher Education Centre will serve its students and clients through the provision of excellent education and development programs on a national basis.
 Our transition to research and development function will further develop its focus on initiating culturally relevant learning strategies and providing sources of innovation for the Aboriginal and Torres Strait Islander community.